AbdoPrDZ/pusher_client_socket/README.md

 - Bind event listeners to handle custom and Pusher-specific events.
 - Automatic reconnection logic for handling connection interruptions.
 - Activity check mechanism to ensure the connection remains active.
+- **New:** `PusherAuthOptions.headers` can now be provided as an async function, allowing dynamic retrieval of tokens from secure or async storage.

 ## Installation